bioinformatics-polito/PhyliCS/README.md

 ## Installation and setup instructions
 ### Python requirements
-For library dependency issues, PhyliCS works with Python 3.8 or higher (e.g. 3.8.1, 3.8.2, etc.) but not 3.9 .
-So if you do not have a working installation of Python 3.8.X, consider installing Miniconda (see [Miniconda](https://docs.conda.io/en/latest/miniconda.html) website) to create a clean environment to work with PhyliCS.
+For library dependency issues, PhyliCS works with Python >= 3.7 but < 3.9 .
+So if you do not have a working installation of Python 3.7.X, consider installing Miniconda (see [Miniconda](https://docs.conda.io/en/latest/miniconda.html) website) to create a clean environment to work with PhyliCS.

-To create an enviroment named `py38` with a fresh Python 3.8 installation, run:
+To create an enviroment named `py37` with a fresh Python 3.7 installation, run:
 ```
-conda create --name py38 python=3.8
+conda create --name py37 python=3.7
 ```

 Then, you can activate the new enviroment by typing:

 ```
-conda activate py38
+conda activate py37
 ```

 ### PhyliCS installation from PyPI